SPANAKOPITA

 - 1 egg combined with 1 tbsp water

-- Preheat oven to 200 degrees.
+- Preheat oven to 200°C (180 fan forced).
 Line two baking trays with baking paper.

 - Heat peanut oil and sesame oil in a large frying pan.
 Gently fry onion, ginger and chillies until soft.
 Stir in wine (or water) and cook for 1 minute.
 Add mince and stir until browned.
-Add Satay sauce and simmer until thick.
-Season to taste.
+Add satay sauce and simmer until thick.
+Season with salt and pepper to taste.

 Preparation time: 30 minutes + 30 minutes proving time